 6. Take the kids to this ‘playscape’ which is also a slice of ATL art history

 There are so many incredible ways to see art for free in Atlanta, but this is certainly the most fun way for kids.
-Before we go off the topic of Piedmont, we definitely think you should check out this insane playground, or ‘playscape’, designed by renowned architect, Isamu Noguchi.
+Before we get off the topic of Piedmont, we definitely think you should check out this insane playground, or ‘playscape’, designed by renowned architect, Isamu Noguchi.
 It’s the perfect outing for all y’all art-lovers with kids.

 7. Meet The Muppets at Midtown’s Center for Pupperty Arts